message/iata/SA.md

 - This does not apply to nationals and residents of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates.
 8. Passengers could be subject to quarantine.
 Quarantine packages must be obtained from the transporting carrier.
 - This does not apply to:
-- nationals and residents of Saudi Arabia with a COVID-19 vaccination certificate showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech (Comirnaty) at least 14 days before departure, or a COVID-19 recovery certificate issued at most 6 months before departure.
+- nationals and residents of Saudi Arabia with a COVID-19 vaccination certificate showing that they received the first vaccine dose of AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech (Comirnaty) at least 14 days before departure, or a COVID-19 recovery certificate issued at most 6 months before departure.
 They must not be arriving from Afghanistan, Ethiopia or Viet Nam;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
+Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
 They must not be arriving from Afghanistan, Ethiopia or Viet Nam;
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Sinopharm or Sinovac at least 14 days before departure and they also received one vaccine dose of AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech (Comirnaty) at least 14 days before departure.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Sinopharm or Sinovac at least 14 days before departure and they also received one vaccine dose of AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech (Comirnaty) at least 14 days before departure.
 They must not be arriving from Afghanistan, Ethiopia or Viet Nam.
 9. Airline crew are subject to quarantine until their next flight.
 10. Suspension of visa on arrival facilities.
 11. Suspension of e-visa issuance.